Open-Models-Startup/docs-vite/docs/platform/newsroom/browser-support.md

 ## Web Platform requirements

-Qi X Lab requires some of the latest additions to the Web Platform to work correctly when running NEWSROOM-based projects.
+Qi X Lab requires some of the latest additions to the Web Platform to work correctly when running NEWS-based projects.
 Most important among them are **`SharedArrayBuffer`** and **cross-origin isolation**.

 ### Cross-origin isolation